 In 2015, the Westminster Government introduced new rules governing the charging of 'overseas visitors' accessing NHS services in England, with the stated intention of ensuring NHS bodies did not lose income by providing care to those not eligible for free treatment.
-This introduced a charge of up
+This introduced a charge of up to 150% of the cost of treatment for overseas visitors using NHS services, alongside powers for Trusts to make and recover charges from chargeable patients.

-&lt;sup>1 Being without an official immigration status (often referred to as an 'irregular' status) can occur due to a person entering the country without immigration permission, breaching a condition of their original entry permission, or staying beyond the expiry of their legal permission for entering and residing in the UK.
+1 Irregular immigration status refers to a person who, due to entering the country without immigration permission, breaching a condition of their original entry permission or the expiry of their legal permission for entering and residing in the UK, does not have a legal immigration status.

-&lt;sup>2 The 2017 Windrush scandal saw hundreds of British residents who migrated legally from the Caribbean as children, but frequently lacked immigration documents, lose their homes and livelihoods, be denied access to essential healthcare, and even face detention and deportation under various hostile environment policies.
+2 The 2017 Windrush scandal saw hundreds of British residents who migrated legally from the Caribbean as children, but frequently lacked immigration documents, lose their homes and livelihoods, be denied access to essential healthcare, and even face detention and deportation under various hostile environment policies.
 While not the intended target population, this was a foreseeable consequence of policies intended to create insurmountable barriers for people living in the UK without documentation.